sfhardman/puppet-kongfig/README.md

 ## Configuring Kong

-Configuring a new api is easy, simply call `kongfig::setup` with an array of apis and consumers you want configured.
+Configuring a new api is easy, simply call `kongfig::setup` with an array of apis, consumers and (optionally) upstreams you want configured.

 ```puppet
 $apis = [